-JANUARY/FEBRUARY 1983 \$2.50 62364
+JANUARY/FEBRUARY 1983 \$2.50

+62364

 AM

--

 architecture minnesota

 An Architecture for Winter The Idea of North

 Professionals Serving Professionals Fred G. Anderson believes that to serve professionals you must be professional.
 Our staff at F.G.A. has been serving architects and interior designers for over 30 years throughout the U.S...Backed by the largest inventory of commercial wallcovering in the mid-continental United States, you can depend on us to fulfill all of your wallcovering needs.
 Sampling of Anderson's complete line is available by calling or visiting our new contract showroom.
 612-927-1812.
 Pictured above from left to right; BACK ROW: Sue Hiner, Jay Long, Greg Block, Bill MacMillan, Nancy Keck.
 MIDDLE ROW: Mac Spann, Rebecca Thury, Clare Raidt, Marcy Hokamp, Maryann Sexton, Gregg Johnson.
 SEATED: Rack Thuleen, Margaret Seiwert, Harold Norby, Becky Sparrman, Kurt Schleicher.
 FRED G. ANDERSON, INC. MINNEAPOLIS, MINN.
 BRANCH OFFICES: CEDAR RAPIDS, IOWA • OMAHA, NEB. • OSHKOSH, WISC.
 Have you subscribed to Architecture Minnesota yet?
-11111 111 Mumm Don't forget, since this will be your final complimentary copy Subscription forms are bound inside the back cover for your convenience
+Munn Don't forget, since this will be your final complimentary copy.
+Subscription forms are bound inside the back cover for your convenience.

 Architectural accessories by Landscape Forms are notable for meticulous design and imaginative use of woods and fiberglass in tables and seats, benches, planters, planter-benches and receptacles.
 The complete catalog includes more than 5,000 products in a great variety of styles, sizes, materials, and finishes.
 For more information write to: Landscape Forms, Inc. Route 3, Kalamazoo, Michigan 49001 or call 616/381-0396.

+LANDSCAPE FORMS

+See our complete catalog in Sweet's 2.15/La.

-What It Used To Be A Conference for Tomorrow and Today how our past has shaped them, and to understand how they shape our present work and lives.
+Minnesota Toll Free 800-742-0674 The Future Isn't What It Used To Be A Conference for Tomorrow and Today Our view of the future is changing radically.
+As professionals in design and design-related fields, we need to understand the new expectations, to understand how our past has shaped them, and to understand how they shape our present work and lives.
 Patterns of expectation illuminate who we are and who we are becoming.
 In examining them we can find professional resources with which to approach the future effectively.
 Pre-registration date May 20, 1983 (Registration is limited) Housing and Travel Aspen Ski Tours 300 South Spring Street, Aspen, Colorado 81611 (303/925-4526) Camping Information U.S. Forest Service 806 West Hallum, Aspen, Colorado 81611 Additional Information IDCA, Box 664 Aspen, Colorado 81612 (303/925-2257 or 303/925-6265) List all applicants by name and make check payable to IDCA.
 Your cancelled check is your confirmation.
 Government purchase orders will be honored.
 No food or lodging included in fees.
 Please complete and return to: IDCA c/o The Bank of Aspen P.O.
-Box 0 Aspen, Colorado 81612 Name(s) Address City, State, Zip Code Profession Firm Affiliation I am enclosing: \$330 (US Dollars) Regular Fee \$165 Fee for one additional member of household \$125 Fee for full time student (copy of current student ID required with application) The 33rd International Design Conference in Aspen June 12-June 17, 1983
+Box 0 Aspen, Colorado 81612 Name(s) Address City, State, Zip Code

+Profession Firm Affiliation I am enclosing: \$330 (US Dollars) Regular Fee \$165 Fee for one additional member of household \$125 Fee for full time student (copy of current student ID required with application)

+The 33rd International Design Conference in Aspen June 12-June 17, 1983